davidaparicio/labshock/README.md

 <br><br>
 ## :yellow_square: Portal

+> central hub

-*Labshock contains Portal as central hub for accessing all services, documentation and resources.*
+Labshock contains Portal for accessing all services, documentation and resources:

-With Portal Service you can:
-- access all Labshock tools from a single interface: [https://localhost](https://localhost)
+- access all Labshock services from a single interface
 - navigate directly to documentation, configuration guides
-- connect to services like Network Swiftness, Tidal Collector and Pentest Fury
 - use built-in links to troubleshooting and support resources

 Usage: